mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-server-users/add-user.md

 Add users when you want to manually provide individuals with access to Grafana.

 When you create a user using this method, you must create their password.
 The user does not receive a notification by email.
-To invite a user to Grafana and allow them to create their own password, [invite a user to join an organization]({{< relref "../manage-org-users/invite-user-join-org.md" >}}).
+To invite a user to Mosaicoo and allow them to create their own password, [invite a user to join an organization]({{< relref "../manage-org-users/invite-user-join-org.md" >}}).

 When you configure advanced authentication using Oauth, SAML, LDAP, or the Auth proxy, users are created automatically.

 ## Before you begin

-- Ensure that you have Grafana server administrator privileges
+- Ensure that you have Mosaicoo server administrator privileges

 **To add a user**:

-1. Sign in to Grafana as a server administrator.
+1. Sign in to Mosaicoo as a server administrator.
 1. Hover your cursor over the **Server Admin** (shield) icon until a menu appears, and click **Users**.
 1. Click **New user**.
 1. Complete the fields and click **Create user**.